-A fundamental issue shared by any model designed to accommodate misclassification is that the model is not identifiable without additional information about the zero-inflation or (mis)classification process beyond the raw data \citep{swartz2004bayesian}.
-Occupancy-detection methods that accommodate false positives typically deal with identifiability using informative priors in Bayesian settings, auxiliary/calibration data to estimate the matrix of misclassification probabilities (typically referred to as a confusion matrix in ecological research settings) separately from the abundance model, and validating the true species of a subset of the data (often referred to as unambiguous/ambiguous detections in coupled classification models from site confirmation designs) \citep{wright2020modelling, chambert2015modeling, guillera2017dealing}. \cite{stratton2022coupling} explore these strategies rigorously in simulation. \cite{swartz2004bayesian} provide an extensive discussion of identifiability issues in multinomial classification models and propose using constraints to break the symmetry of the model, similar to what is done to accommodate label switching in Bayesian mixture models \citep{jasra2005markov}.
+A fundamental issue shared by any model designed to accommodate misclassification is that the model is not identifiable without additional information about the true classification, as well as zero-inflation, process beyond the raw data \citep{swartz2004bayesian}.
+Existing methods designed to accommodate false positives deal with identifiability using informative priors in Bayesian settings, auxiliary/calibration data to estimate the matrix of classification probabilities (typically referred to as a confusion matrix) separately from the count model, or validating the true classification of a subset of the data \citep{wright2020modelling, chambert2015modeling, guillera2017dealing}. \cite{stratton2022coupling} explore these strategies rigorously in simulation. \cite{swartz2004bayesian} provide an extensive discussion of identifiability issues in multinomial classification models and propose using constraints to break the symmetry of the model, similar to what is done to accommodate label switching in Bayesian mixture models \citep{jasra2005markov}.